 Dirt from heavy foot traffic, whether it’s in your home or in your business, can leave your floor looking a little worst for wears while your buttons can be covered in grime you can’t see.
 However, if you find that you barely use your lift in your home, you may notice a fine layer of dust on the interior fittings.
-It’s time to pull out your disinfectants and cloths, we’re going to walk you through the process of cleaning your lift.
+It’s time to pull out your disinfectants and cloths, we’re going to walk you through the process of achieving a clean lift.

 Turn Off the Power